cameronaziz/interview/readme.md

 > - Were they able to read and understand call stacks?
 ---
 ## Part 2
 Your project manager just reported another bug!
-It seems that every user that clicks to allow cookies keeps getting the same prompt when they come back to our page.
+It seems that every user that clicks to allow cookies keeps getting the same prompt when they come back to our site.
 We should be able to remember the selection for a year.
 > ### Solution
 > - The `cookie.write` function is setting the expiry time to current time.
 > ### What to look for